GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step5.md

 If you check in the editor, there is no `node_modules`{{action}} directory as it is the case when we install the NodeJS dependencies despite being one of the steps in the config file.
 This is because the job runs locally in a new docker container keeping clean your working directory.

 Apart from NodeJs, you can run CircleCI CLI for other projects too.
-Pre-built [CircleCI Docker images](https://link) maintein several Docker images and include tools especially useful for CI/CD.
-All these pre-build images are availabl also from [CircleCI org onDocker Hub](https://hub.docker.com/search?q=circleci&type=image).
+Pre-built [CircleCI Docker images](https://link) maintain several Docker images and include tools especially useful for CI/CD.
+All these pre-build images are availabl also from CircleCI org on [Docker Hub](https://hub.docker.com/search?q=circleci&type=image).
 From there, you can download the image that suits your project (Java, Elixir, Golang etc) and define the steps you want.

 ## Limitations of CLI tool